6 Project Management Leadership Styles

 What is Project Management Leadership?

 “Project leadership is about creating the culture and working environment within the project that contributes to its success and performance.
-It is about the decision-making process, judgment calls, and motivating the team with consistent communication..
+It is about the decision-making process, judgment calls, and motivating the team with consistent communication.”

 Goleman summarized that leaders who used styles that positively affected the climate had better results than those who did not.

-Tannenbaum & Schmidt (1973, p.9) also referred to successful leaders knowing the importance of being insightful and flexible by accurately assessing “the most appropriate behavior at any given time and being able to behave accordingly.”
+Tannenbaum & Schmidt (1973, p.9) also emphasized that successful leaders are insightful and flexible.
+They can assess “the most appropriate behavior at any given time and being able to behave accordingly.”
+The table below summarizes the six styles and their attributes.

 Leadership styles applied to project management